adjust/cocos2dx_sdk/doc/android/android.md

 adjustConfig.setLogLevel(AdjustLogLevel2dxAssert);  // disable errors as well
 ```

-### 9. Update your activities
+### 9. Session tracking

 To provide proper session tracking it is required to call certain Adjust
-methods every time any Activity resumes or pauses.
-Otherwise the SDK might miss
+methods every time app goes to background or comes to foreground.
+Otherwise the SDK
-a session start or session end.
+might miss a session start or session end.
 In order to do so you should follow these steps:

 1. Open the app delegate file.
 2. Add call to `onResume` method in `applicationWillEnterForeground` method.